Cannabis Needs to Be Front Line Treatment for Autism Over Anti-Psychotics and SSRIs

-Despite seeing huge benfits from my cannabis use at age 14, I didn’t enjoy being civilly disobedient, and I got a lot of pressure from my parents.
+Despite seeing huge benefits from my cannabis use at age 14, I didn’t enjoy being civilly disobedient, and I got a lot of pressure from my parents.

-The doctors and psychiatrists put me on huge cocktails of conventional medications for a misdiagnosis of Bipolar/Bordlerline Personality Disorder.
+The doctors and psychiatrists put me on huge cocktails of conventional medications for a misdiagnosis of Bipolar/Borderline Personality Disorder.
 I would take over 20 pills at a time, three times per day.
-I was not myself, I was dark, deranged, and suicidal.
+During this time I was not myself, I was dark, deranged, and suicidal.
 I had been a happy child.
 This existential crisis always lived within me.